An overview of assistive technology

 How to know it’s right for you

-It helps to consider a few questions when thinking about what makes assistive technology a reasonable and necessary NDIS support for you.
+It helps to consider what makes assistive technology a reasonable and necessary NDIS support for you.

 Have you received a recommendation?

-It is very common for participants to request assistive technology because a health professional has recommended it.
+It’s very common for participants to request assistive technology because a health professional recommended it.
 It’s important to know a recommendation doesn’t guarantee we can fund it.

 Whether it’s been recommended or not, we still need evidence to decide if we can fund it for you.